Recycling and Sustainability at Gardening Kings Cross

 Our site operates in close alignment with local boroughs' approach to waste separation, including separate collections for food waste, garden waste and dry recycling where applicable.
 Camden and neighbouring boroughs encourage household and business separation — a practice Gardening Kings Cross mirrors on a micro scale by keeping plant pots, soil, pruning materials and packaging segregated.
 Clear signage and well-labelled bins make it easy for teams to sort materials at source, reducing contamination and improving recycling yields.

-Team sorting green waste and plant pots for reuse and composting We have set an ambitious recycling percentage target: to achieve a 70% recycling and reuse rate for all site-generated waste within two years, moving towards 80% within five years.
+In a well-maintained garden, a person wearing light green gardening gloves is seen planting a flowering shrub with orange and yellow blossoms into a wooden planter box.
+The close-up focuses on the hands and the plant, which is being positioned above the soil-filled container to be placed on a lush, green lawn.
+The background reveals a neatly trimmed grass area, typical of a residential garden in the area served by Gardening Kings Cross, with additional flowering plants nearby.
+The scene depicts outdoor garden work under natural daylight, with soft, diffused sunlight highlighting the vibrant colours of the flowers and the textures of the wooden planter and dark, moist soil.
+The environment suggests a carefully landscaped outdoor space designed for aesthetic appeal, with the gardener engaged in planting or re-potting tasks that reflect sustainable gardening practices supported by Gardening Kings Cross's services related to recycling and sustainability initiatives.
+We have set an ambitious recycling percentage target: to achieve a 70% recycling and reuse rate for all site-generated waste within two years, moving towards 80% within five years.
 This target covers composting of green waste, reuse of pots and reclaimed timber, and diversion of packaging to municipal MRFs.
 Targets are reviewed quarterly and form part of our environmental action plan.
 Increasing our recycling percentage is central to creating a truly sustainable garden waste area and measurable low-carbon operations.

 Local Transfer Stations and Responsible Logistics